core-wg/transport-indication/draft-ietf-core-transport-indication.md

 but also by the authority component.
-The transports and resolution mechanisms currently specified make little use of this possibility, mainly because the most prominent resolution mechanism (SVCB records) has not been avaialble when {{?RFC8323}} was published and because it can not be expressed in IP literals.
+The transports and resolution mechanisms currently specified make little use of this possibility, mainly because the most prominent resolution mechanism (SVCB records) has not been available when {{?RFC8323}} was published and because it can not be expressed in IP literals.
 The provisions of this document enable this opportunistically for registered names